 The public consultation for the initiative on plants obtained by targeted mutagenesis and cisgenesis has now been published; it will remain open for a period of 12 weeks until Friday, 22 July 2022.
 More information is available here.

-The roadmap (inception impact assessment) for the initiative on plants obtained by targeted mutagenesis and cisgenesis has now been published and is open for feedback.
+The roadmap (inception impact assessment) for the initiative on plants obtained by targeted mutagenesis and cisgenesis has been published.
+The feedback period has now ended.

-High level on-line event on "New genomic techniques - the way forward for safe and sustainable innovation in the agri-food sector" - 29 November 2021
+High level online event on "New genomic techniques - the way forward for safe and sustainable innovation in the agri-food sector"

 The European Commission follows the continuous progress in modern biotechnology, to consider how the EU can benefit from innovation in the food and agricultural sector while maintaining high safety standards.

 In the last decade, a variety of new techniques has been developed, based on advances in biotechnology.

 In November 2019, the European Council requested the Commission to provide a study on new genomic techniques.

 The study was published on 29 April 2021.

 The Council also asked the Commission to "submit a proposal, if appropriate in view of the outcomes of the study, or otherwise to inform the Council on other measures required as a follow-up to the study", ensuring that any proposal is accompanied by an impact assessment.